selfcustody/krux/docs/getting-started/installing/from-pre-built-release.en.md

 Different OS versions may have different port names, and the absence of ports may indicate a connection, driver or hardware related issue.

 #### A note about the Amigo
 Some Amigo screens have inverted X coordinates, others display colors differently.
-For more info check this FAQ item: ["Why are the buttons on my Amigo in the wrong order?
-Why is my Amigo screen displaying the wrong colors?"](../../../faq/#why-are-the-buttons-on-my-amigo-in-the-wrong-order-why-is-my-amigo-screen-displaying-the-wrong-colors)
+For more info see [FAQ](../../../faq/#why-are-the-buttons-on-my-amigo-in-the-wrong-order-why-is-my-amigo-screen-displaying-the-wrong-colors)

 ### Multilingual support
 Prefer a different language?
 Krux has support for multiple languages.
 Once at the start screen, go to `Settings`, followed by `Locale`, and select the locale you wish to use.